 The Model Context Protocol (MCP) is Anthropic's open standard for letting AI assistants call tools.
-EQQ's MCP Gateway turns every governed query into a tool Claude, Copilot, or Cursor can invoke - without handing the model raw SQL access.
+EQQ's MCP Gateway turns every governed query into a tool that Cursor, Windsurf, Continue, VS Code, or Claude Desktop can invoke - without handing the model raw SQL access.

 - Auth.
 An API key maps to a role, which maps to a set of queries.
 The model can only use what that key permits.